Di

 D

 The Roman soldier standing on the spina, or center island of the circus, was a dummy.
-It never [...]
+It never seems [...]

 D